Dajabσn, Dominican Republic — Caribbean Region of the Americas (Hispaniola, Greater Antilles, West Indies)

 Topics.
 This memorial is listed in these topic lists: Patriots & Patriotism • Wars, Non-US.

 Other nearby markers.
-At least 2 other markers are within walking distance of this marker.
-Juan Pablo Duarte y Diez (approx. 0.3 kilometers away); The Haitian Massacre of 1937 (approx. 0.3 kilometers away).
+At least 2 other markers are within walking distance of this marker: Juan Pablo Duarte y Diez (approx. 0.3 kilometers away); The Haitian Massacre of 1937 (approx. 0.3 kilometers away).

 Regarding The Battle of Beller.

 The Battle of Beller was one of many battles of the Dominican War of Independence from Haiti.
-It took place on October 27, 1845, in the area of the flatlands known as Beller on the outskirts of the town of Dajabón, where the Haitians had built a fort called "The Invincible."
+It took place on October 27, 1845, in the area of the flatlands known as Beller on the outskirts of the town of Dajabσn, where the Haitians had built a fort called "The Invincible."
 The fort was taken by Dominican troops commanded by Francisco Antonio Salcedo.

 Credits.
 This page was last revised on January 10, 2022.
-It was originally submitted on March 9, 2018, by J. Makali Bruton of Accra, Ghana.
-This page has been viewed 260 times since then and 8 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on March 9, 2018, by J. Makali Bruton of Accra, Ghana.
+It was originally submitted on March 9, 2018, by J. Makali Bruton of Washington, District of Columbia.
+This page has been viewed 504 times since then and 13 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on March 9, 2018, by J. Makali Bruton of Washington, District of Columbia.